sf-wdi-19-20/modules/w6_d2_2_ruby_methods/README.md

 ## How to use gems in irb

+Gems in Ruby are a lot like node modules.
 Say you want to use a gem like "Awesome Print" to make your printing of objects and strings colorized and indented?

 1. First install the gem on your computer: ```$ gem install awesome_print```
 2. Now just require it at the top of your file or in irb and then use it according to its documentation.